cockpit-project/cockpit/doc/protocol.md

 All the various parameters must be valid for their use. arguments may be null if no DBus method call body is expected.
 If a "type" field is specified then it is expected to be the DBus method type signature (no tuple).
 If a "flags" field is a string, then this includes message flags.
-None are defined yet.
+The default flags option has the "i" flag set:

+ * "i": Allow interactive authentication.

 If no "name" field was specified in the "open" call, indicating which DBus service to talk to, then one must be specified here along with the "call".